-#DoItForTheDream: Rally Behind Allisha Gray & Naz Hillmon for 2025 WNBA Awards
+#DoItForTheDream: Rally Behind Allisha Gray, Naz Hillmon & Karl Smesko for 2025 WNBA Awards

 Fri, Aug 15, 2025, 8:50 PM

-As the 2025 End of Year WNBA Player Awards approach, we’re shining a spotlight on the Atlanta Dream players who defined our season.
+As the 2025 End of Year WNBA Awards approach, we’re shining a spotlight on the Atlanta Dream leaders who defined our season.
 Their impact was undeniable on and off the court, leading through performance, presence, and the kind of consistency that changes a season.
-It's a no-brainer for Allisha Gray as the 2025 MVP and Naz Hillmon for 2025 6th Player of the Year.
+It's a no-brainer for Allisha Gray as the 2025 MVP, Naz Hillmon for 2025 6th Player of the Year, and Karl Smesko for 2025 Coach of the Year.
 Let's show the world what Dream fans have known all season long!

 Dallas Wings v Atlanta DreamPlus